Ambrones

 The Ambrones (Ἄμβρωνες) were an ancient tribe mentioned by Roman authors.
 They are believed by some to have been a Germanic tribe from Jutland; the Romans were not clear about their exact origin.

-In the late 2nd century BC, along with the Cimbri and Teutons, the Ambrones migrated from their original homes and invaded the Roman Republic, winning a spectacular victory at the Battle of Arausio in 105 BC.
+In the late 2nd century BC, along with the Cimbri and Teutons, the Ambrones migrated from their original homeland and invaded the Roman Republic, and won a spectacular victory at the Battle of Arausio in 105 BC.
 The Ambrones and the Teutons, led by Teutobod, were eventually defeated at the Battle of Aquae Sextiae in 102 BC.

 Name

 The origin of the name Ambrones poses a great difficulty in explanation, since the root Ambr- and its variants are found in many areas of the European continent: the Ombrones of the upper Vistula; the *Ymbre (dat.
 Ymbrum), a tribe mentioned in the Widsith; the islands of Amrum (older Ambrum) and Imbria (modern Fehmarn); the river names Ammer, Amper, and Emmer; the region of Ammerland; the town of Emmerich; the Italic Umbri (or Ombrii); and the Greek personal names Ambri and Ambriki.

 Ambrones is mentioned as a name of the Ligures by Plutarch.
 A possible corruption of Germanic Amr- to Ambr- by Roman sources makes the attribution even less secure.
 The Proto-Celtic word *ambi- means "around" (see Ambigatus, Ambiorix, Ambiani, and Ambisagrus).
 Later, during their brief and bloody crossing of Europe, the Cimbri and the Ambrones were led by Boiorix, a Celtic name meaning "King of the Boii".
 Plutarch wrote that the name Ambrones may be Celtic, meaning "King of the Boii".